 Contents:

-Once the greatest civilization on our planet, Egypt has always been a storage of relics that may tell the stories of the past.
+Once the greatest civilization on our planet, Egypt has always been a storehouse of relics that may tell the stories of the past.
 Under the sands of this magnificent country, there lie thousands of tiny artifacts that reveal the context of their origin, complete the image of the region and the cultural landscape, and describe the living order of a fallen empire.
 These are coins for sure.

 Vocabulary to Acquire Before You Start